chase0aks/Voice-Controlled-Car/README.md

 ### 3. Audio Recording

-- The project records voice commands using the microphone for interpretation.
+- Record voice commands through a connected microphone for interpretation.
-- It saves the recorded audio to an audio file for later analysis if needed.
+- Save the recorded audio to an audio file for later analysis if needed.

-### 4. Simple User Interaction
+### 4. User Interaction

-- A user-friendly interface for starting and stopping the RC car's voice control system.
+- A user-friendly interface for starting and stopping the RC car's voice-controlled system.
 - Commands can be issued and monitored through the console.

 ## Prerequisites

 Before using this code, ensure that you have the following prerequisites:

-- Raspberry Pi with WiringPi library installed
+- A Raspberry Pi with the WiringPi library installed.
-- A microphone connected to the Raspberry Pi
+- A microphone connected to the Raspberry Pi.
-- PocketSphinx library installed on the Raspberry Pi
+- The PocketSphinx library installed on the Raspberry Pi.
-- Four GPIO pins on the Raspberry Pi connected to the RC car's motor controller
+- Four GPIO pins on the Raspberry Pi connected to the RC car's motor controller.

 ## Dependencies